-The game is based on Epic 40,000, Games Workshop's strategic battle system in the Warhammer 40,000 universe.
-You command one side of the conflict, the Imperium, in their or battle to liberate a planet from The Orks.
+So the game is based on Epic 40,000, Games Workshop's strategic battle system.
+You command one side of the conflict, the Imperium, in their battle to liberate a planet from the Orks.

 WHFL offers both custom battles and a full campaign.
 Custom battles are flexible and enable the creation of a large variety of encounters over a good selection of terrains.
-One to four players can engage in combat, with up to four humans taking control via LAN, TCP/IP, serial, and modem.
+One-to-four players can engage in combat via LAN, TCP/IP, serial, and modem connections.
 Point allotments enable you to create up to four regiments composed of four companies, each in turn composed of four units.
-A wide array of units are available in the game, with many different warring "houses" and special leaders represented, each with copious background information.
-The elaborate mythology of the Warhammer 40,000 universe gives each distinct characteristics, and die-hard fans will be glad to find the familiar Chimera, Predator, Thudd Gun, Bonebreaka, Lungbursta and Spleenrippa units at their command.
+A wide array of units are available, with many different warring "houses" and special leaders represented, each with copious background information.
+The elaborate mythology gives each distinct characteristics, and die-hard fans will be glad to find the familiar Chimera, Predator, Thudd Gun, Bonebreaka, Lungbursta and Spleenrippa units at their command.
 The combat is turn-based, similar to the X-COM games, although arguably with less nuances.
 The interface is simple and effective, although it will take a while to learn what each icon does.
-The unique characteristics of each unit, combined with the variety of units, provide an excellent and wholly entertaining combat experience that is hardly repetitive from map to map.
+The unique characteristics of each unit, combined with the overall variety, provide an excellent and wholly entertaining combat experience that is hardly repetitive from map to map.

 The AI, true to Holistic's reputation, is quite good.
 The only disappointment I had with the game is the fact that the unit graphics are quite poor – the colors are a bit too drab, and it is sometimes difficult to tell Imperium units apart from the Orks.
 Other than that, WHFL is a great game that is well worth the time for strategy gamers, especially fans of turn-based games.
 It is unfortunate that SSI's plan to release new army sets as add-on discs never materialized, so you can only play the Imperium side.
-The good news is that a few fans are working on an unofficial expansion pack that will add many more units and races to the game, so be sure to visit their site to voice your support!
+There have since been mods made.
+Check out this topic for more information.Reviewed by: Underdogs